Financial Aid Q&A

 - The student

 Financial Aid book vouchers begin on average two weeks before the start of semester classes.
-In order to be on the Barnes and Noble book voucher list you must have your financial aid file complete and have funding in excess of tuition and fees.
+In order to be on the Akademos book voucher list you must have your financial aid file complete and have funding in excess of tuition and fees.
 In order to use the book voucher you must purchase your books through Akademos during each semester's specific voucher period.

 Federal regulations required that all students who receive financial aid to make Financial Aid Satisfactory Academic Progress toward achieving a degree.
 For more information on WVNCC’s Financial Aid Satisfactory Academic Progress please visit the SAP web page.

 All Federal Direct Loans come in two disbursements.
 WVNCC processes loans per one semester at a time so the loan will be broken into two disbursements within the semester.

 You may receive less than your requested amount because of maximum institutional limits.
 The amount of loan funds a student is able to borrow is based on the cost of attendance minus other financial aid awards.
 As a result you may not be able to borrow your requested amounts and/or maximum yearly federal limit.

 Remember that you must be enrolled in at least 6 credit hours at the time of disbursement in order for your loan to pay.